Determinantal representations of singular hypersurfaces in P^n: Self-adjoint s

-Consider $\mR\mP^n$ as $Proj(\mR^{n+1})$, so can choose the coordinate axes $\hat{x}_0$, .., $\hat{x}_n$ of $\mR^{n+1}$, corresponding to these points.
-Hence $\cM|_{pt_j}\sim x_j\cM_j$ for $x_j>0$.
-Hence in this coordinate system all $\cM_\al $ are positive definite. \epr \bed A homogeneous polynomial $f\in\mR[x_0,..,x_n]$ is called hyperbolic if there exists a point $pt\in\mR\mP^n$ with the property: for any line $L$ through $pt$ all the complex roots of $f|_L=0$ are real.
-(In other words the line intersects the hypersurface $\{f=0\}\sset\mR\mP^n$ at $\deg(f)$ real points, counted with multiplicities.) \eed For a given hyperbolic polynomial the union of all points satisfying the definition above is called the region of hyperbolicity.
-It is a convex set in $\mR\mP^n$, i.e. its preimage in $\mR^{n+1}$ is the disjoint union of two convex sets.
+Consider $\P^n_\R$ as $Proj(\R^{n+1})$, so one can choose the coordinate axes $\hat{x}_0$, .., $\hat{x}_n$ of $\R^{n+1}$, corresponding to these points.
+Hence $\cM|_{pt_j}= x_j\cM_j$ for $x_j>0$.
+Hence in this coordinate system all $\cM_i$ are positive definite. \epr \bed A homogeneous polynomial $f\in\R[x_0,..,x_n]$ is called hyperbolic if there exists a point $pt\in\P^n_\R$ with the property: for any line $L$ through $pt$ all the complex roots of $f|_L=0$ are real.
+(In other words the line intersects the hypersurface $\{f=0\}\sset\P^n_\R$ at $\deg(f)$ real points, counted with multiplicities.) \eed For the general introduction to the theory of hyperbolic polynomials cf. \cite{Gårding1951}, \cite{Gårding1959}, \cite{Lax1958}, \cite{Guler1997}, \cite{Bauschke-Guler-Lewis-Sendov2001}, \cite{Renegar2006}.
+For a given hyperbolic polynomial the union of all points satisfying the definition above is called {\em the region of hyperbolicity}.
+It is a convex set in $\P^n_\R$ under projection $\R^{n+1}\to\P^n_\R$, i.e. its preimage in $\R^{n+1}$ is the disjoint union of two convex sets.
 Suppose the real homogeneous polynomial in three variables defines a smooth plane curve.
 Then the polynomial is hyperbolic iff the corresponding curve has the maximal possible number of nested ovals.

+A self-adjoint positive-definite \dr\ defines a hyperbolic polynomial (see \cite[\S6]{Vinnikov93} for curves and \cite{Helton-Vinnikov2007} for hypersurfaces).
+In this case the hyperbolicity region consists of all points $pt\in\P^n_\R$ such that $\cM|_{pt}$ is (positive or negative) semi-definite (see the citations above).

+A naive converse statement could be: if $f(x_0,..,x_n)$ is a hyperbolic polynomial with the hyperbolicity region $\R^n_{\ge0}$ then $f^N$ has a positive-definite \dr\ for $N\gg0$.
+This turns to be wrong in higher dimensions, \cite{Brändén2010}.
+But for $n=2$ this is true even for $f$ itself, not only for its higher multiples, \cite{Dubrovin1983}, \cite{Vinnikov93}, \cite{Helton-Vinnikov2007}.
+A weaker statement, {\em there exists a hyperbolic polynomial $g(x_0,..,x_n)$ with the hyperbolicity region containing that of $f$, such that $gf$ is determinantal}, has not been checked yet.